-Unfortunately, many people suffering a leg break do not know that they might be able to make a compensation claim.
+Unfortunately, many people suffering a leg break do not know that they might make a compensation claim.
 As such, this guide will arm you with the information required to launch a potential compensation claim.

-In this guide, you will get the most important information about leg injury claims.
-This includes information on preparing a claim, finding a solicitor, and clarification regarding the legal responsibilities of those involved in your accident.
+In this guide, you will get the most critical information about leg injury claims.
+This includes preparing a leg injury compensation claim, finding a solicitor, and clarifying the legal responsibilities of those involved in your accident.

-If you have been involved in an accident, then seeking medical attention is the most important concern.
+If you have been involved in an accident, then seeking medical attention is the most critical concern.
 Once you have attended to your injury, however, you may want to consider legal action.
 If this is the case, you can keep the following points in mind before filing your leg injury claims: